QuakeMigrate/QuakeMigrate/docs/tutorials/synthetic/0_build-lut.rst

 Building the traveltime lookup table
 ====================================

-For this synthetic example, we use a hypothetical earthquake region situated at the (0.0°, 0.0°), spanning ±0.15° in longitude and latitude, and 31 km in depth, spanning from -1 km to 30 km.
+For this synthetic example, we use a hypothetical earthquake region situated at (0.0°, 0.0°), spanning ±0.15° in longitude and latitude, and 31 km in depth, spanning from -1 km to 30 km.
 A randomly distributed network of seismometers are generated, using a fixed random seed, to ensure the same random distribution is generated each time the example is run.
-In this example, all seismometers are fixed at an elevation of 0 km, but it would be straightforward to introduce some variation here.

 The station file is created by the following section of code:

 .. code-block:: python

-    station_file = "./inputs/synthetic_stations.sta"
+    station_file = "./inputs/synthetic_stations.txt"

     # --- Build station file ---
     rng = np.random.default_rng(13)  # Fix seed for reproducible results